Ally511/GPT/README.md

 ## Milestone 4: A Simple GPT Model
 The last model we present is a simpler version of a GPT.
-For this model, we utilize again our predefined Byte-Pair Encoding, to ensure better comparability to the N-Gram and the Neural N-Gram.
+For this model, we again utilize our predefined Byte-Pair Encoding to ensure better comparability to the N-Gram and the Neural N-Gram.
 In the following, we introduce some new concepts, namely Causal Self-Attention and Decoder Blocks.
 Then, we describe how the different building blocks come together in the GPT model and finally explain the training process and its results.

 #### Causal Self-Attention

 We used a standard architecture for implementing the Causal Self-Attention class.
-A linear layer is created with the dimensions: number of embeddings x 3* number of embeddings that is then split into key quaries and values as well as into different attention heads.
-Applying the scaled key-query dot product, we then create a causal mask to prevent GPT to access token that are supposed to be predicted while at the same time allowing our model to access previous tokens.
-We achieved this by setting  the weights of all "future" tokens.
+A linear layer is created with the dimensions: number of embeddings `n_embd` $\times 3 \cdot$ `n_embd` that is then split into key queries and values, as well as into different attention heads.
+Applying the scaled key-query dot product, we then create a causal mask to prevent the GPT from accessing tokens that are supposed to be predicted, while at the same time allowing our model to access previous tokens.
+We achieve this by setting the weights of all "future" tokens.
 Furthermore we apply softmax to normalize our weights before using our attention dropout.
-The masked attentions weights are then matrix multiplied with our values, yielding our output, that is then reshapd back to the right shape and a residual dropout is applied.
+The masked attention weights are then matrix-multiplied with our values.
+The output is then reshapd back to the right shape and a residual dropout is applied.
 The Causal Self-Attention class returns a linear output layer containing our attention weights * values, normalized by our residual dropout.

 #### The Decoder Block

 Our implementation follows the classic architecture of transformer decoder blocks.
-Thus, two normalization layers are employed, the first is applied directly before feeding the input through the Causal Self-Attention layer while passing the different dropout rates (residual dropout and attention dropout).
+Thus, two normalization layers are employed.
+The first is applied directly before feeding the input through the Causal Self-Attention layer while passing the different dropout rates (residual dropout and attention dropout).
 To prevent vanishing gradients, the original input is added to that result forming the first residual connection.
-The result is then forwarded to the second normalization layer and then through a basic MLP with two linear layers, with GeLU as activation function.
-GeLU addresses again the vanishing gradients problem which often occurs in GPT models.
+The result is then forwarded to the second normalization layer and then passed through a basic MLP with two linear layers, with GeLU as activation function.
+GeLU once again addresses the vanishing gradients problem that often occurs in GPT models.
 Here, we employ dropout again for better generalization.
-Last, we add another residual connection.
+Lastly, we add another residual connection.
 In total, this results in the following architecture:

 * $x = input$